Sales Strategy

 • ☐ Build rapport (2-3 minutes)

-• ☐ Take detailed notes on pain points
+• ☐ Take notes on pain points using their exact words

-• ☐ Confirm they have your contact info
+• ☐ Confirm they have your contact information

 After the Call